Adudamnn/cost_tracker_sidebar_script/README.md

 About the Project

-TalentEase Cost Tracker provides a sidebar interface connected to Google Sheets.
+Cost Tracker sidebar provides a sidebar interface connected to Google Sheets.
 It allows users to enter and manage cost-related information without having to work directly inside the spreadsheet.

 Features

 - Add cost/expense entries
 - User-friendly sidebar interface
 - Google Sheets integration
-- Simple and lightweight design
 - Easy to manage and update

 Technologies Used